T6Tommy/SEEDLAB-TheGoats/MiniProject/rpi/README.md

 The first code is labeled, "MP1.py".
 This Python code is the marker detection scheme used with the Pi Camera to detect a marker of a certain color.
 For this mini project, the marker color is set to blue for blue masking tape.

-The second code is labeled, "ic2.py".
+The second code is labeled, "i2c.py".
+This Python code takes in variables sent by the "MP1.py" to determine the quandrant the marker is in on the camera.
+It interprets this data to send to the Arduino for the position or angle the wheel needs to be in.